sigmacoy/PBD3-Final-Capstone/README.md

 # MyRoutine

-## A Kotlin-based mobile application designed for habit tracking and daily productivity.
+## Kotlin mobile app for daily habit tracking with a home screen widget for visibility and reminders.